ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 + Installation (Presentation)
 + How to create and test a REST API definition (Lab)
 + How to publish an API to Bluemix (Lab)
-+ How to sucribe to an API previously published and test in the portal (Lab)
++ How to subscribe to an API previously published and test in the portal (Lab)
 + How to create a simple LoopBack application to implement Microservice architecture (Lab)
 + How to version an API and deploy another version of an API (Lab)
 + How to create and manage a SOAP API (Lab)